The History of Sweet Pea Festival

 Before white settlers staked claims on the Gallatin Valley, the native people who lived here knew this place as the 'Valley of the Flowers,' a homage to the stunning wildflowers and overall fertility of the region.
 In the early 20th century, the Gallatin Valley had over 17,000 acres of cultivated peas.

 During this time, the Bozeman Commercial Club, now the Chamber of Commerce, was competing with Billings for the placement of a lucrative sugar beet processing plant in Montana.
 After seeing sweet peas growing in yards around Bozeman, the idea for a Sweet Pea Carnival was born!

 Sweet Pea Carnival during the early 1900s.
 Image courtesy of Bozeman Magazine.

 According to journalist Angie Ripple of the Bozeman Magazine, "the first Sweet Pea Carnival was held in August 1906 seeing a surprisingly large turnout.
 Bozeman quickly became known as the Sweet Pea Capital of the nation, and was second only to Portland’s Rose Carnival in the idea of presenting a floral carnival.
 Visitors riding trains to Bozeman for the carnival were greeted with fragrant bouquets of Sweet Peas.
 The first events featured a parade down Bozeman’s dusty and unpaved Main Street, an especially grand king and queen coronation, and a baseball game.
 The edible and fragrant sweet pea flower was the Carnival’s emblem and was used to promote the festivities."

-After several years Bozeman did not get the sugar beet plant, and the Sweet Pea Carnival slowly died off.
-For a generation, the legacy of the "Sweet Pea Capitol of the World" faded into memory.
+After several years, Bozeman did not get the sugar beet plant, and the Sweet Pea Carnival slowly died off.
+For a generation, the legacy of the "Sweet Pea Capital of the World" faded into memory.